apmasell/puzzleverse/background-admin.md

 The rules are combined with the player's personal rules.
 So, if a remote player is blocked at a server level, there is no way for an individual player to still allow that player access to their realms.

+## Starting the Journey
+When a new player joins your server, they will only be allowed to access their home realm.
+Their home realm must have a trigger to _debut_ the player deciding that they are ready to interact with the outside world.
+As the administrator, you can set this realm for your players.
+Make sure it is configured to have a debut puzzle.